Savannasaurus: Discovery and naming

 Having been nicknamed "Wade", AODF 660 was formally described and named in 2016 by Stephen Poropat and colleagues in a paper that also described a skull belonging to Diamantinasaurus.
-They identified AODF 660 as the holotype of a new genus and species, Savannasaurus elliotorum; the generic name of Savannasaurus, from Taíno zavana (the root of the word "savanna"), refers to the environment in which it was found, while the specific name elliotorum honours the Elliott family and their contributions to Australian palaeontology.
+They identified AODF 660 as the holotype of a new genus and species, Savannasaurus elliottorum; the generic name of Savannasaurus, from Taíno zavana (the root of the word "savanna"), refers to the environment in which it was found, while the specific name elliottorum honours the Elliott family and their contributions to Australian palaeontology.
 The preliminary anatomical description of AODF 660 in this paper was supplemented in 2020 by another paper from many of the same authors, which provided a full description of its osteology.

 Description

 Savannasaurus was a medium-sized titanosaur that measured about 15 m in length, with a weight of around 20 t and a shoulder height of around 3 m.